 Digitally Printed Foil results in a flat print product, without any texture or de-bossing.
 Once printed, we finish all of our Foiled Print with Velvet Lamination (you can choose either one sided or double sided, but whichever side you choose to add foiling to must be Velvet Laminated).
 This protects your print with a durable, hardwearing finish.

-Digital foiling is available at Printed.com in seven colours, silver, gold, rose gold, copper, red, blue and green – on Silk, Uncoated and Trucard paper stocks.
+Digital foiling is available at Printed.com in seven colours, silver, gold, rose gold, copper, red and blue – on Silk, Uncoated and Trucard paper stocks.